To Have a Deeper Understanding of the HPLC column

 The sieve plate of the column is usually made of stainless steel or titanium alloy.
 Its pore diameter is generally between 0.2-20μm.
 The pore size depends mainly on the particle size of the column packing.
 It is a very important part and it can prevent the packing from leaking out.
 At the same time, it is to prevent the impurities from entering the column during operation to reduce the separation effect, and even the column is easily blocked.

 The connection between the column and the infusion tube generally requires the use of a stainless steel ferrule and stainless steel fastening the joint screw.
-They are also very important, otherwise, the column system will leak, resulting in a drop in column pressure, a mobile phase or a sample leaking, which affects the analysis of test results, even the analysis, and testing work cannot be done.
+They are also very important, otherwise, the column system will leak, resulting in a drop in column pressure, a mobile phase, or a sample leaking, which affects the analysis of test results, even the analysis, and testing work cannot be done.
+You also can choose C1 HPLC Column, Diol HPLC Column, C8 Standard HPLC Columns, and other HPLC Columns using.

 HPLC column classification